Check our newest report - State of Benelux SaaS Pricing 2024

 Software as a service (SaaS)

 SaaS companies can implement outcome-based pricing by tying fees to their client’s success metrics.
-An example of CRM software – charging clients based on the increase in customer retention rates or sales conversions achieved through the use of their platform.
+An example of CRM software – charging clients based on the increase in customer retention rates or sales conversions achieved through the use of their platform, starting from a free CRM up to higher plans.

 Consulting firms